 Fifty years ago today, on November 22, 1963, Lee Harvey Oswald, acting alone and not as part of a larger plot, shot and killed President John F. Kennedy as he drove through Dallas in a motorcade.
 The previous sentence is historical fact, but something like 50% of the people who will read it will believe it is incorrect in one way or another.

 The truth is that what many people think they know about the Kennedy assassination is wrong.
-It’s widely believed that shots were fired from the grassy knoll (none were); that there is some dispute about whether the shots that killed him came from Oswald’s rifle (it was proven beyond all doubt that they did), that Oswald could not have fired three shots in the amount of time necessary to kill the President (it has been proven that he could have), that the FBI couldn’t replicate Oswald’s shooting (they did, and in fact improved on his time), that the autopsy was botched (it wasn’t, at least not significantly), or that the bullet that killed JFK was found in “pristine” condition (it wasn’t).
+It’s widely believed that shots were fired from the grassy knoll (none were); that there is some dispute about whether the shots that killed him came from Oswald’s rifle (it was proven beyond all doubt that they did), that Oswald could not have fired three shots in the amount of time necessary to kill the President (it has been proven that he could have), that the FBI couldn’t replicate Oswald’s shooting (they did, and in fact improved on his time), that the autopsy was botched (it wasn’t, at least not significantly), that the bullet that killed JFK had to do some kind of “magical” contortions in midair (it didn’t), or that that same bullet was found in “pristine” condition (it wasn’t).
 But generally the myths about the Kennedy assassination are more powerful and well-known than the truths.
 If a lie can circle the world while the truth is putting its shoes on, a myth about a traumatic event like the Kennedy assassination can go a lot farther and sink in to a lot more minds than historical fact can.

 This article isn’t really about the substance of the Kennedy assassination.
 It’s about what happens when history takes a back seat to mythology.
 I already wrote about one aspect of this phenomena in my article about the “belief” that the world was flat in 1492; many people think that belief was widespread, but in fact everybody accepted the world was round and had for a very long time.
 Another famous myth is that Catherine the Great died while having sexual relations with a horse.
 It didn’t happen, but many more people know that false myth than know the true circumstances of her death (she died of a stroke).